Arch Cape, Oregon: Climate

 As part of the North Oregon Coast region, Arch Cape has mild, dry summers, with no average monthly temperatures above 71.6 °F (22.0 °C) and is classified by the Köppen Climate Classification system as a "warm-summer Mediterranean climate" (also called "Cool-summer Mediterranean climate"), a subtype of the Mediterranean climate, a less common form of the Mediterranean climate.

 This region experiences comfortable, generally dry summers, with no average monthly temperatures above 72 °F during the summer months.
 Winters in the region are rainy and generally mild, though Arch Cape and surrounding areas get occasional snowfall.

 According to a 1974 report titled "An Environmental Plan of Southwest Clatsop County" (Morgan & McKey, Western Interstate Commission for Higher Education, Boulder, Colo.), temperatures in the area are "remarkably stable throughout the year.
 Mean temperatures will vary perhaps only 20 degrees between August and January."
 According to the same report, "Heavy fogs form easily [in the area] whenever warm, moist air moves over the colder ocean.
 Thus the area between the Pacific Ocean and the summit of the [Oregon] Coast Range is known as the fog belt."

+According to IQAIR Arch Cape has the cleanest air in the world.